John Straffen: Brenda Goddard

-On the afternoon of 15 July 1951, Straffen visited the local cinema unaccompanied, as he typically did on a Sunday.
+On the afternoon of 15 July 1951, Straffen left his home to visit the local cinema unaccompanied, as he typically did on a Sunday.
 His route took him past 1 Camden Crescent in Bath, where 5-year-old Brenda Constance Goddard lived with her foster parents.
 (Note: Brenda's mother, Constance, had been widowed when Brenda was a toddler.
 As she worked full-time at the Royal National Hospital for Rheumatic Diseases, she was unable to devote sufficient time to her only child, and Brenda had been placed in the foster care of a Mr and Mrs Pullen in November 1949.
 Nonetheless, the child maintained regular contact with her mother.)
 Although the child was not allowed to venture out of her garden when playing while unsupervised, on this day, she evidently crossed the road to a meadow close to her home to gather buttercups and daisies.

 According to Straffen's later statement to the police, he initially observed Brenda as she gathered flowers in this meadow and the child "looked up and smiled" at him before he asked her, "What are you doing?" to which Brenda replied "Picking flowers" before extending her arm to display a "bunch of white flowers" as she continued to smile.
 After learning Brenda's name, Straffen stated: "I know a place where there are even more flowers; they're in that wood.
 Shall I show you?"
 Brenda eagerly agreed.